Rachana212/Rachana212/README.md

 ---

 ## 📂 Other Projects
-I’m also working on several other projects across domains like **Machine Learning, Data Science, and AI applications**.
+I’m also working on several projects across domains like **Machine Learning, Data Science, and AI applications**.
-You can explore them in my repositories section.
+You can explore them in my [repositories section]().